dhrub123/AWS/EC2/README.md

 **Unlimited T2/T3 :** They have unlimited burst credit balance, but we pay extra money for burst credits over standard burst credit balance.
 But there is no loss in performance.

+#### AMIS

+AWS comes with a lot of base images like Ubuntu, Fedora, Redhat, Windows and even Amazon Linux Image.
+They can be customized at runtime using EC2 user data or we can ssh into the instance and do whatever we want.
+But we can also create our own image which we can use to launch instances.
+They can be created for windows or linux instances.

+Custom AMIs have a lot of advantages:
++ Preinstalled packages
++ Faster boot time( no need for EC2 user data)
++ Can be configured with Enterprise and Monitoring software
++ Security concerns - may need more control over instances in network
++ Control of Maintenance and updates
++ Active directory integration out of the box
++ Install app ahead of time for faster deployment during autoscaling
++ Using some one else's ami optimized for running specific apps , db etc.
++ **AMIs are specific to AWS region.
+They are not global.**
++ We can use public AMI from other people.
++ We can rent AMI by the hour at Amazon Marketplace.
++ Do not use untrusted AMIs because they may have malware and are not secure for enterprises.

+**AMI Storage :**
++ AMIs live in Amazon S3 which is a cheap, durable and resilient storage where most of our backups will stay.
++ But we will not see them in S3 console.
++ AMIs are private and locked to AWS region/account by default.
++ We can make AMIs public and share them with other people or sell them in AMI marketplace.
++ **AMI Pricing:** They live in Amazon S3, so we are charged for the space they take in amazon S3 which is quite inexpensive.
+  + It is encouraged to store private AMIs and remove old ones which are not used.

 #### EBS(Elastic block storage)

 This is a virtual disk just like EC2 is a virtual machine.
 It allows to create storgae volumes and then add to EC2 instance.
-Once attached we can create a file system , run a database etc. They are placed in a psecific availability zone and are automatically replicated to protect from failure.
+Once attached we can create a file system , run a database etc. They are placed in a secific availability zone and are automatically replicated to protect from failure.

 ##### SSDs
 + General Purpose SSD(GP2) -